agroal/pgagroal/doc/CLI.md

 ```

 Options can be specified either in short or long form, in any position of the command line.

+By default the command output, if any, is reported as text.
+It is possible to specify JSON as the output format,
+and this is the suggested format if there is the need to automtically parse the command output, since the text format
+could be subject to changes in future releases.
+For more information about the JSON output format,
+please see the [JSON Output Format](#json-output-format) section.

 ## Commands